In this step, you will learn how to review your first student.

 The review screen will always open on the review tab by default, which shows the grading scheme.

-Comments are used to give feedback on the students answer.
-The use of comments is explained in further detail in Step 5 - Add comments.
+The annotations tab can be used to make annotations and add comments to the answer of a student.
+The use of annotations is explained in further detail in Step 5 - Add annotations.

 When students have the ability to start a discussion, the messages of a student of this question will be displayed.
 Discussions are relevant in a later stage after the test has been published and the publication allows for discussions.